NancyZxll/temperate-phage-active-prophage-detection/README.md

 https://github.com/NancyZxll/temperate-phage-active-prophage-detection/releases/tag/V1.0
 1. All scripts needed are in:
 temperate_phage_detection.zip
-2. Test files are in:
+2. Testing files are in:
 temperate_phage_detection.testfiles.zip
 3. Unzip the above two .zip files to your destionation path.
 4. Change the configurations in the main.pl, including input file paths, database paths, and program paths.